-Performance metrics can be incredibly valuable, a few key variables can make a big difference to the success of any SAAS business.
-It can however, be difficult to track every metric so this article has referenced 60 SAAS statistics to help marketers and business owners start to define what matters to their goals.
+Performance metrics can be incredibly valuable; a few key variables can make a big difference to the success of any SAAS business.
+However, it can be difficult to track every metric.
+This article references 60 SAAS statistics to help marketers and business owners define what matters in relation to their goals.

 SAAS Growth Statistics

-- 26% of SAAS companies with at least $15MM in 2015 GAAP revenue had a revenue growth rate + EBITDA margin of 40% or higher. ((forentrepreneurs)
+2. 26% of SAAS companies with at least $15MM in 2015 GAAP revenue had a revenue growth rate + EBITDA margin of 40% or higher. (forentrepreneurs)

-- Unlike many other industries, if a software company grows at only 20%, it has 92% chance of ceasing to exist within a few years.
+4. Unlike many other industries, if a software company grows at only 20%, it has a 92% chance of ceasing to exist within a few years.
 (Mckinsey)

-- Increases in revenue growth rates drive twice as much market-capitalization gain as margin improvements for companies with less than $4 billion in revenues.
+9. Increases in revenue growth rates drive twice as much market-capitalisation gain as margin improvements for companies with less than $4 billion in revenues.
 (Mckinsey)

 SAAS Churn Statistics